datacarpentry/image-processing/_extras/guide.md

 title: "Instructor Notes"
 ---

+## Working with Jupyter notebooks

+* This lesson is designed to be taught using Jupyter notebooks.
+We recommend that instructors guide learners to create a new Jupyter note for each episode.

+* Python `import` statements typically appear in the first code block near the top of each episode.
+In some cases, the purpose of specific libraries is briefly explained as part of the exercises.

+* The possibility of executing the code cells in a notebook in arbitrary order can cause confusion.
+Using the "restart kernel and run all cells" feature is one way to accomplish linear execution of the notebook and may help to locate and identify coding issues.

+* Many episodes in this lesson load image files from disk.
+To avoid name clashes in episodes that load multiple different files, we have used unique variable names (instead of generic names such as `image` or `img`).
+When copying code snippets between exercises, the variable names may have to be changed.
+The maintainers are keen to receive feedback whether this convention proves practical in workshops.

 ## Working with skimage

 * Be aware, that learners might get surprising results in the *Keeping only low intensity pixels* exercise, if `plt.imshow` is called without the `vmax` parameter.